EricHugo/miComplete/README.rst

 That is great, but the run time is starting to increase significantly since we have to translate four genomes to proteomes.
 We can speed up the process by running all four parallel with ``--threads``::

-   $ miComplete.py test_set.tab -c --hmms Bact139.hmm --threads 4 > results.tab
+   $ miComplete test_set.tab -c --hmms share/Bact139.hmm --threads 4 > results.tab

 Example 3 - Weighted completeness
 """"""""""""""""""""""""""""""""""

 This example will also produce the weighted completeness::

-   $ miComplete.py test_set.tab -c --hmms Bact139.hmm --weights Bact139.weights --threads 4
+   $ miComplete test_set.tab -c --hmms share/Bact139.hmm --weights share/Bact139.weights --threads 4
    Name	Length	GC-content	Present Markers	Completeness	Redundance	CompletenessW	RedundanceW	N50	L50	N90	L90
    escherichia_coli	4641652	50.79	139	1.000	1.000	1.000	1.000	4641652	1	4641652	1
    salmonella_enterica	5133713	51.87	138	0.993	1.000	0.991	1.000	4809037	1	4809037	1